ellysh/dota-auto-chess-picker/README.md

 ### Combo Picker

-The `combo-picker.py` script shows you strong combinations of pieces for each phase of the game.
+The `dac-combo-picker` script shows you strong combinations of pieces for each phase of the game.
 Using these combinations you can build your own strategy.
 This script is recommended for advanced players.

 ![Combo Picker](images/readme/combo-picker-window.png)